YujiSue/Research/SmallObjectDetection/README.md

 ![]()

 ### What's problem
-- Signs of movement and/or life activity of animals are reflected in the images.
+- Signs of movement and/or life activity of animals interfere with analysis.
-- A large number of images must be analyzed when a microscope is used to take images with a magnification high enough to easily detect small objects.
+- When using highly magnified images that are sufficient to easily detect small objects, a large data set must be analyzed.
-=> Want to detect targets efficiently from as few images as possible!
+=> Researchers want to efficiently detect targets from as few images as possible!

-###
+### What this code does

 ## Usage
-### 1. Open the [notebook] on Google Colab.
+1. Open the [notebook]() on Google Colab.

-### 2.
+* IF you want to test a sample image using our trained model
+2-1.

+* IF you want to train your original data
+2-2.

 ## Citation